Skip to main content

 • Dropbox Paper documents

-Supported API Endpoints/Features
+Supported API endpoints

-• Dropbox Business API for team, user, and file information
+• Dropbox Business API for team, user, and file information.

-• OAuth 2.0 authentication and token refresh flow
+• OAuth 2.0 authentication and token refresh flow.

 Limitations

-• No configurations (greenlist/redlists) are supported for the updates team space file structure
+• No configurations (greenlist/redlists) are supported for the updates team space file structure.

 • When a shared folder is selected in a Glean App, only nested normal folders are captured.
 Other shared folders will not be captured.